Chocolate Coconut Protein Balls

 This post contains affiliate links.

-This is also very easy to make as all the ingredients go into a food processor, you whirl them up and then you roll in coconut.
+This is also very easy to make as all the ingredients go into a large bowl of a food processor, you whirl them up and then you roll in coconut.
 I also love that they are a no-bake recipe too!

 I am craving one of these again just from looking at the pictures!!
 Enjoy!!